nandini-gangrade/Courier_Management_System/Coding.md

     print(order)  # Display order details
 ```

-6. **Track Courier's Real-Time Location:**
+## 6. Track Courier's Real-Time Location:
-    - Implement a while loop to track the real-time location of a courier until it reaches its destination.
+**- Implement a while loop to track the real-time location of a courier until it reaches its destination.**

 ```python
 # Assuming you have a function to get real-time location updates for a courier